MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 ---
-title: Investigage files in Microsoft Defender for Cloud Apps
+title: Investigate files in Microsoft Defender for Cloud Apps
 description: This reference article provides information about the types of files and file filters used by Defender for Cloud Apps. ms.date: 06/20/2024 ms.topic: how-to